microsoft/PubSec-Info-Assistant/docs/secure_deployment/secure_deployment.md

    export ENABLE_SHAREPOINT_CONNECTOR=false
    ```

-   *Note: Secure mode is blocked when using an existing Azure OpenAI service.
+   *Note: "Secure mode" is blocked when using an existing Azure OpenAI service.
 We have blocked this scenario to prevent updating a shared instance of Azure OpenAI that may be in use by other workloads*

-4. Review the network and subnet CIDRs for  your deployment.
+5. Review the network and subnet CIDRs for  your deployment.
 See the section [Network and subnet CIDR configuration](#network-and-subnet-cidr-configuration) for more details.
-5. Decide you approach for DDOS protection for your Info Assistant vnet.
+6. Decide your approach for DDOS protection for your Info Assistant virtual network.
 If you simply don't want to use a DDOS protection plan simply leave the `ENABLE_DDOS_PROTECTION_PLAN` flag set to false.
 If you plan to use a DDOS protection plan, you need to enable it by setting the `ENABLE_DDOS_PROTECTION_PLAN` flag set to true and then you can select a specific DDOS protection plan in one of two ways:
    * **RECOMMENDED:** You can manually provide the DDOS plan ID in your `local.env` file using the following parameter.
-Be sure to update the subscription id, resource group name, and ddos plan name values.
+Be sure to update the subscription id, resource group name, and DDOS plan name values.

        ```bash
        export ENABLE_DDOS_PROTECTION_PLAN=true